Fetheddine-Addad/personal_assistant/README.md

-## Chatbot Task Planner with Django and Gemini
+## Chatbot assistant with Django and Gemini

 **Introduction**